bbatsov/emacsredux/_posts/2023-03-14-removing-unbinding-vs-unsetting-keybindings.md

 (keymap-unset clojure-mode-map (kbd "C-c C-z") 'remove)
 ```

+In the example above `clojure-mode-map` is a child map of `prog-mode-map`, as `clojure-mode` is derived from `prog-mode` (the standard parent for major modes related to programming languages).
+If `prog-mode-map` had some binding for `C-c C-z` it would not become available if you had only unset the binding in `clojure-mode-map`.
+Only removal/unbinding of the keybinding from the child map (`clojure-mode-map`) would allow you to use the binding in the parent map (`prog-mode-map`).

 By the way, you can use the `keymap-unset` even on older Emacs version if you install the [compat package](https://elpa.gnu.org/packages/compat.html), that brings newer Emacs functionality (mostly newer APIs) to older Emacs releases.

 I hope this article cleared some of the confusion with all the overloaded terminology in the field.
 That's all I have for you today.
 Keep hacking!